primercuervo/Documentation_test/tutor5.rst

 Operating the terms we get the basic form that is f = a X b + c.

 The conclusion is that there are two ways to retrieve the canonical form of a function, which are the sum of the terms or its dual that is the product of the terms.
- FPGA is the versatility that it has for tests and for learning.